ADD-SP/ngx_waf/rust/README.md

   that cannot find its zone is discarded by the "a check that did not match resets the action chain" rule, and a tag is always the user supplied text with a suffix (`zone=test:cc` gives the tag `cccc_deny`).
+* ModSecurity: the C implementation installed nginx header/body filters and ran the response phases of the library (and the rules of CRS phase 3/4) with them.
+  This port only runs the request phases — connection, URI, request headers and request body — so a rule that reacts to a response does not fire.
+The transaction is created when the inspection runs, kept in the request machine and released with the request pool.
+* ModSecurity: the port calls `msc_process_logging()` in the log phase, so the audit log the library configures (`SecAuditLog`) is written; the C implementation leaked the transaction and never wrote it.
+The transaction id of `waf_modsecurity_transaction_id` is passed the same way, including when the value it evaluates to is empty.
+* ModSecurity: with PCRE1 the C implementation pointed the allocator globals of libpcre at the nginx pool while the rules were parsed; the glue does the same, the rule loading itself happens in the Rust core.

 ## Verifying